Benito Cereno: Imagery

 As Rosalie Feltenstein first noticed, the Spanish ship and its crew are described continuously in "similes drawn from monastic life."
 At first sighting, the ship is likened to a "white-washed monastery after a thunderstorm."
 Delano first mistakes the crew for monks, "Black Friars pacing the cloisters."
 Ironically, the ragged Babo looked "something like a begging friar of Saint Francis."
-Even the name of the ship, San Dominick, is relevant here, the Dominicans being known as "the Black Friars."
+Even the name of the ship, San Dominick, (Note: Feltenstein's (1947, 249) claim that the name of Delano's own ship, Bachelor's Delight, is a combination of the name of two ships met by the Pequod in Moby-Dick, seems founded upon pure coincidence: the name was "borrowed from the ship navigated by William Cowley" (Hayford, MacDougall, and Tanselle 1987, 584).) is relevant here, the Dominicans being known as "the Black Friars."
 The name of the ship is not only appropriate for the African slaves, but also "hints of the blackness with which the story is filled."

 Themes and motifs

 Slavery and racism

 Because of its ambiguity, the novella has been read by some as racist and pro-slavery and by others as anti-racist and abolitionist.
 However, by the mid-20th century, at least some critics read Benito Cereno as a tale that primarily explores human depravity and does not reflect upon race at all.
 Feltenstein sees "a trace of nineteenth-century satanism in Babo," and asserts that "Slavery is not the issue here; the focus is upon evil in action in a certain situation."

 Since the 1940s, criticism has moved to reading Babo as the heroic leader of a slave rebellion whose tragic failure does not diminish the genius of the rebels.
 In an inversion of contemporary racial stereotypes, Babo is portrayed as a physically weak man of great intellect, his head (impaled on a spike at the end of the story) a "hive of subtlety".
 For Newton Arvin in 1950, Babo was "a monster out of Gothic fiction at its worst", for Frederick Busch in 1986 "Babo is the genius of the story", and it is "his brain the white men fear".

 Later critics, such as Valerie Bonita Gray, regard Delano's "racial perceptions" as the cause of his blindness: "Delano never suspects the truth aboard the San Dominick because he stereotypes the mentality of the slaves", and sees them as "musical, good-humored and cheerful".
 In reality, enough incidents occur to suspect a "mutinous activity on the part of the slaves", but Delano "does not see them as intelligent human beings".